MarkPflug/Sylvan/docs/Csv/Options.md

 The `CultureInfo` used when parsing primitive values.
 Defaults to `InvariantCulture`.

+__Style__

+Specifies the parsing mode to be used when reading a CSV file.

+*Standard*: This mode uses slightly modified RFC4180 parsing, that allows non-comma delimiters to be used.
+Valid RFC 4180 files should parse as expected in this mode.

+*Escaped*: This mode uses escaping instead of quoting fields.
+Any field delimiter, record delimiter (newline) or escape character in a field value will be escaped by a preceeding escape character.

+*Lax*: This mode uses a more lenient parsing mode that will parse malformed fields and avoid throwing an exception.
+This mode starts by parsing using the `Standard` style, and upon finding a closing quote will parse the remainder of the field as if it were unquoted.

 __OwnsReader__

 Indicates if the `CsvDataReader` owns the TextReader and should dispose it when complete.
 Defaults to true.